srohit619/logmaster_cli/README.md

 ![Static Badge](https://img.shields.io/badge/javascript-%234298B8)

-# LogMasterCLI: Mini CLI Script for Getting the logs (application server)
+# LogMasterCLI: Mini CLI Script for Getting the logs (application server) (10Kb script)

 ### Overview: this is a mini cli-based tool that will help the implementation team to gather logs in one location with 1 click action.